 One of the biggest problems that developers face with Android is the wide range of devices that run the OS.
 Different hardware, screen resolutions, Android versions, etc. make it extremely difficult for devs to ensure that their apps will run correctly on every single device.
 Apkudo is a service looking to change that by helping developers test their app on nearly 300 real-world devices.

 Here's how it will work: devs submit their app to the Apkudo team, who will then run the app on some 289 different devices and return the results back to the submitting developer.
+Pretty awesome, no?
+Here's the real kicker: they are able to test every screen and feature on each app on all 289 devices in less than a minute.
 Read More

 It looks like Facebook is continuing the juggling act with their Android app, as they have fixed a few bugs and added a few new features with the latest update.
 Here, I've got the short list for you: